 Prefixes must start with an alphabetic character.

-Adding a prefix avoids collision of resource names and allows you to categorize resources according to your requirements for managing in the Azure portal or billing.
+Adding a prefix avoids duplication of resource names and allows you to categorize resources according to your requirements for managing in the Azure portal or billing.

 For disaster recovery configurations, create multiple resource groups with the same prefix.